-The rendering of the wood in the water makes one think of the color of the bottom of a stream.
-Over time, you will enjoy seeing that the shades of hues will be more and more magical.
+The color of the wood in water makes one think of the color of the bottom of a stream.
+Over time, you will enjoy seeing that the hues of your pool will be more and more magical.

 The water between the membrane and the floor is filtered just like all the water in the basin.
 Generally, all the water under the floor is filtered every hour.
 This prevents the formation of algae.

-At the first impoundment, the wood (natural and without any treatment) which will be immersed in the water will release tannins which will color the water for a few weeks.
+When first built, the wood (natural and without any treatment) immersed in the water will release tannins which will color the water for a few weeks.
 These tannins will be destroyed by UV from the sun but also by the UVc sterilization lamp.
 It is therefore important to let the pool run with the UVc lamp on, which will further increase the rate of disappearance of this natural dye.
 This color absolutely does not risk coloring the skin.

-No: the Larch of the country is much more gnarled than the Douglas.
-It splits a lot.
-In addition, there is no larch from eco-managed forest, unlike the Douglas.
+No: Larch is much more gnarled than Douglas, it splits a lot.
+In addition, there is no larch from eco-managed forests, unlike the Douglas.
 The qualities of Douglas as a submerged wood are renowned in America.

 No risk, the wooden structure is held by supporting legs in several tonnes of crushed stone.

 The BIOPOOLTECH specifications require the creation of a real decompression well, which requires the use of crushed stone.
-The decompression well will allow the rising water or the gases that form under the pool to escape.
+The decompression well allows the rising water or gases that form under the pool to escape.